Fuedyolo/MLOps_Final_Project/reports/README.md

 >
 > Answer:

-Using a fastapi application the model was deployed to google cloud run and can be invoked by giving a valid data sample where the model will then predict and return the outcome.
-The setup settings was
+Using a fastapi application the model was attempted deployed to google cloud run and can be invoked by giving a valid dataset (the used dataset) and returning the accuracy for the model that we trained.

 ### Question 23